Olen/homeassistant-plant/README.md

 If you just want to refresh the data from OpenPlantbook, without changing the species - for instance if you have private species defined in OpenPlantbook that are not found during setup, you check the "Force refresh" checkbox, and data will be fetched from OpenPlantbook without needing to change the species.
 If this checkbox is checked, both the image and the "Species to display" is updated if the species is found in OpenPlantbook.
 If no species is found in OpenPlantbook, nothing is changed.

+## FAQ

+### I added the wrong sensors, and after removing and adding the plant again with the correct sensor, I can still see the wrong values from the old sensor.

+Home Assistant is _very_ good at remembering old configuration of entities if new entities with the same name as the old ones are added again.
+This means that if you first create e.g. a moisture-sensor for your plant that reads the data from `sensor.bluetooth_temperature_xxxx`, and the remove the plant and add it back again with the same name, but with moisture-sensor set to `sensor.xiaomi_moisture_yyyy` you might experience that the plant will still show data from the old sensor.
+Instead of removing and re-adding a plant, you should just use the `replace_sensor` service call to add the new sensor.

 <a href="https://www.buymeacoffee.com/olatho" target="_blank">
 <img src="https://user-images.githubusercontent.com/203184/184674974-db7b9e53-8c5a-40a0-bf71-c01311b36b0a.png" style="height: 50px !important;">
 </a>